 X

-He is currently a PhD candidate in Human-Computer Interaction at the University of Bristol, UK, researching synaesthesia and sensory expression under the supervision of Prof. Atau Tanaka and Dr. Oussama Metatla.
-He is also the co-founder of the creative collective FEAMR and a resident at Noods Radio.
+He is currently a PhD candidate at the University of Bristol, UK, where he conducts research on synaesthesia in the context of Human-Computer Interaction (HCI) under the supervision of Prof. Atau Tanaka and Dr. Oussama Metatla.

-His recent presentations and exhibitions include xCoAx, Dundee (2025); Spike Island, Bristol (2024); IRCAM, Paris (2022/2024); Outernet, London (2023); and Bargehouse, London (2022).
+His recent presentations and exhibitions include Serendipity Art Festival, Goa (2025); xCoAx, Dundee (2025); Spike Island, Bristol (2024); IRCAM, Paris (2022/2024); Outernet, London (2023); and Bargehouse, London (2022).
 His accolades include First Prize in the Bloomberg Design Competition (2017), a fully funded doctoral scholarship from the University of Bristol (2022), and selection as one of 100 Japanese Motion Graphic Creators (2020/2022).